 It goes straight to the factory

-Temu uses a Consumer-to-Manufacturer (C2M) system.
+Temu uses a Consumer-to-Manufacturer (C2M) model.
 Instead of buying through wholesalers, the app collects orders and sends them directly to a factory.
 No inventory, no retail rent, no layers of distributors.

 It holds no stock